J.D. Davis Preview, Player Props: Giants vs. Braves

 - The Braves pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.84).
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.80).

-- The Braves give up the third-fewest home runs in baseball (125 total, one per game).
+- Braves pitchers combine to give up the third-fewest home runs in baseball (125 total, one per game).

+- Chirinos (5-5) takes the mound for the Braves in his ninth start of the season.
+He's put together a 5.22 ERA in 81 2/3 innings pitched, with 49 strikeouts.

+- The righty last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.